mapeveri/object-calisthenics-ts/README.md

 # Object calisthenics Typescript

-The idea of this project is to implement the Object calisthenics rules to improve the code following the 10 rules:
+The idea of this project is to implement the Object Calisthenics rules to improve the code following the 10 rules:

 1. Only One Level Of Indentation Per Method: Methods should not have more than one level of indentation.
 This helps keep methods focused and easier to understand.